Cloud vs On-Premise Infrastructure: Which Is Better for Your Business?

 Predictable costs

 After the initial investment, ongoing maintenance and operational costs are more stable and easier to plan over time.
+For businesses with consistent workloads and no expectation of sudden capacity changes, an on-premise server can be more cost-effective than cumulative cloud subscription fees over a five-to-seven year period.

 Hybrid approach

 Many companies choose a hybrid infrastructure model that combines cloud and on-premise systems.
+Rather than choosing one or the other, they thoughtfully decide what goes where — and gain the benefits of both approaches while minimizing their respective drawbacks.

 This approach enables:

-- Keeping sensitive data on-premise
+• Keeping sensitive data on-premise with clear access control

 Our recommendation